oreldx/advent-of-code/README.md

+> ## ⚠️ AI prohibited 🔴
+> *"If you send a friend to the gym on your behalf, would you expect to get stronger?
+Advent of Code puzzles are designed to be interesting for humans to solve - no consideration is made for whether AI can or cannot solve a puzzle.
+If you want practice prompting an AI, there are almost certainly better exercises elsewhere designed with that in mind."* - Eric Wastl

 # [Advent of Code](https://adventofcode.com)

 This repository contains my solutions for the Advent of Code challenges.
 Advent of Code is an annual event with daily programming puzzles that cover a range of difficulty levels and problem types.